Passing ... passing ... and then she speaks. |

 Below is a

-montage of fifteen wonderful transsexual women from their 20s to
+montage of fifteen wonderful transsexual women varying in age from

-their 60's who I used to test the quiz.
+their 20's to over 60 whom I used to test this quiz.
 Many thanks to

 you all.